VWIECCResearch/Swaptransformer/README.md

 ## 🛠️ Requirements
 To run different parts of this repo, there is a requirement list for the Python packages which are included in the requirement.txt file.
-Keep in mind that all packages are tested on Python 3.8.0.
+Keep in mind that all packages are tested on Python 3.8.0 and Ubuntu 20.04 and 22.04.
 To install all packages in your conda environment, simply create a new environment and install the packages.

 ```sh